-- Deck of cards: Not an essential, but some of my favourite memories of my travels are playing ‘500’ or ‘Up and Down the River’ while waiting for a meal to arrive or waiting for a ferry.
+- Deck of cards: Not an essential, but it can help to pass the time while waiting for a meal or for a ferry to arrive.

 - Flashlight: Great for playing Spotlight or chasing crabs down the beach at night.
 Also helpful if you’re staying in a beach shack that only has electricity during certain hours.

 - Activewear: If you intend to go for a morning run along the shore, just remember that your swimmers will give you absolutely no support.
 Pack your usual exercise clothes (and shoes).

 - Power point adaptor: Unless you’re travelling to Australia, China, or Fiji, the country you’re travelling to probably has different power points to New Zealand.
 This means, if you want to charge a phone, laptop, kindle, or anything that runs on battery, you’ll need a power point adaptor.
 This plugs into the native power point and allows you to use New Zealand hardware in foreign countries.

 - Medication: Any and all prescription medication you take should accompany you overseas, regardless of what the medication is for.
 It could be an allergy or epilepsy, either way you should pack it.
 It’s also a good idea to carry painkillers (such as paracetamol) and something for an upset stomach.

 - A spare credit card: You’ll be in a tricky spot if you’re overseas and you lose your credit card, so adding a spare to your packing list is a good move.
 If you can, try for two different brands of card (for example, one Visa and Mastercard) so that you’re covered for all eventualities.
 You can compare credit cards here.